RustyDawwwgg/Starbase/Buffalo/README.md

 - Removed memory chip and replaced ISAN code with [updated version](https://github.com/RustyDawwwgg/Starbase/blob/main/ISAN/ISAN-2.5.yolol).
 Also enabled the speed estimation with the following change on line 1: `sp=1`

 - Changed Propellant displays inside and in front of ship to 40 million to represent the actual amount available
->*Note: current version of Buffalo has some disconnected fuel tanks, possibly a bug.*
+>*Note: current version of Buffalo has some disconnected fuel tanks, possibly a bug*

 - Moved ore scanner to bottom-center mounting point and installed Scanner Auto-pitch script
+>*Note: could use some adjustments for close range scanning*

+- Added 3rd mining laser to top-center hardpoint where ore scanner was originally + laser pulsing/automation script & fine-tuned for accuracy
 >*Note: experienced issues with turret bases not passing along data to the mounts/devices when attaching.
-Managed to fix through a combination of moving pieces in/out of my inventory, trying to attach from different angles, and crafting new pieces that were giving me trouble.*
+Managed to fix through a combination of moving pieces in/out of my inventory, trying to attach from different angles, and crafting new pieces that were giving me trouble*

-- Added 3rd mining laser to top-center hardpoint where ore scanner was originally + laser pulsing/automation script & fine-tuned for accuracy